DVF Sets NY Fashion Week Ablaze with Reimagined and New Sultry Animal Prints with Her Spring 2025 Odyssey Collection

 Photo: Courtesy of TOMS, Rock the Vote Attendees at the New TOMS Williamsburg, Brooklyn Store

-Covering the Rock the Vote: Teen Vogue X TOMS event has been one of the most thrilling moments for me this year.
+Covering the Rock the Vote: Teen Vogue X TOMS event has been one of my most thrilling moments this year.
 Why?
 It was unexpectedly delightful and inspirational.
-It moved me to act; to care more; to save our democracy; to donate; to tweet and raise awareness about the impact of the midterms and how each of us – really can make a difference.
+It moved me to act, to care more, to save our democracy, to donate, to tweet, and to raise awareness about the impact of the midterms and how each of us – really can make a difference.
 I had this preconceived notion that this event, geared toward Teen Vogue’s Gen Z audience, a far cry from my hazy Generation X/ millennial cusp residency, wouldn’t be relatable to me.
-Thoughts of ill-conceived, potentially overheard conversations I’d be succumbed to, filled my head: From Cardi B’s/Nicki Minaj’s latest feud-y clap-backs to the best unicorn hair color dye brands on the market.
+Thoughts of ill-conceived, potentially overheard conversations I’d succumbed to fill my head: From Cardi B’s/Nicki Minaj’s latest feud-y clap-backs to the best unicorn hair color dye brands on the market.
 Boy, was I proven wrong.
-I was surrounded by teens and girls in their early twenties that had founded nonprofits for trans youth in need, created grassroots organizations to get women elected, and launched crowdsourcing campaigns for victims of gun violence.
+I was surrounded by teens and girls in their early twenties who had founded nonprofits for trans youth in need and created grassroots organizations to get women elected.
+Young activists who launched crowdsourcing campaigns for victims of gun violence.
 These girls have powerful messages to convey: Get ready.
 We are changing the world!

-Founded in 2003 by parent company Condé Nast, Teen Vogue still caters to fashion lovers, keeping up with the beauty and fashion trends, its sister magazine, Vogue exemplifies as the beacon of high fashion and beauty .
+Founded in 2003 by parent company Condé Nast, Teen Vogue still caters to fashion lovers, keeping up with the beauty and fashion trends; its sister magazine, Vogue, personifies the beacon of high fashion and beauty.
 These days, Teen Vogue, primarily a digital magazine, captures the attention and support of political and social activists.
-According to Alli Maloney, Teen Vogue’s news and politics features editor: “We cover news as it happens.
+According to Alli Maloney, Teen Vogue’s news and politics feature editor: “We cover news as it happens.
 But we also cover things that we reframe in a new lens.
-We get pushback every day basically with people telling us to stay in our lane, but our readers’ lane includes politics now.
+We get pushback daily, with people telling us to stay in our lane, but our readers’ lane includes politics now.
 It’s a political world.”
-And on this night the political world took center stage.
+And on this night, the political world took center stage.
 New York Senator Kirsten Gillibrand was the guest speaker for the Rock the Vote discussion, moderated by Teen Vogue’s news and politics editor, Lucy Diavolo.
-Gillibrand, who began her political career in Congress in 2006, ran for an incumbent held Republican seat, which she defeated, and in 2009 became Senator of New York State.
+Gillibrand, who began her political career in Congress in 2006, ran for an incumbent Republican seat, which she defeated, and in 2009 became Senator of New York State.

 Screen Shot 2018-11-06 at 2.59.47 AM

-Gillibrand, who’s seat is also up for re-election, didn’t shy away from audience questions on our failed political system under-serving Americans.
-She acknowledged the system is broken and that young people, women, people of color need to take action to see themselves represented in the House and Senate.
+Gillibrand, whose seat is also up for re-election, didn’t shy away from audience questions on our failed political system under-serving Americans.
+She acknowledged that the system is broken and that young people, women, and people of color must take action to see themselves represented in the House and Senate.
 The work is tireless and essential to protecting people’s rights for adequate healthcare, education, and women’s reproductive rights.
-Gillibrand became the first member of Congress to post her official daily meetings, and personal financial disclosures.
-Her push for transparency in politics led to the passing of the STOCK act, which makes it illegal for members of Congress, their families, and their staff to benefit from insider information gained through public service.
-Diavolo posed questions to Gillibrand on the minds of many Americans right now: What are the pressing issues, if Democrats take back the House and Senate, that will take precedence?
+Gillibrand became the first member of Congress to post her official daily meetings and personal financial disclosures.
+Her push for transparency in politics led to the passing of the STOCK act, making it illegal for members of Congress, their families, and their staff to benefit from insider information gained through public service.
+Diavolo posed questions to Gillibrand on the minds of many Americans right now: What pressing issues will take precedence if Democrats take back the House and Senate?
 Is she running for president in 2020?
 What are some bipartisan solutions both parties can agree on and pursue – with gun reform regulation?
-And of course, with Trump’s proposed agenda to erase Transgender rights, especially affecting trans youth.
+And, of course, with Trump’s proposed agenda to erase Transgender rights, mainly affecting trans youth.
 I asked Lucy, as a transgendered journalist, her thoughts on the following:

-DSMC: In a Teen Vogue article from October 24th, you wrote: “As I said in the speech I gave during the Hell No to the Memo rally on Sunday, October 21, I believe voting alone is not enough right now.
-I believe it is important to go beyond the polling booth and provide direct, material support to transgender people.”
+DSMC: In a Teen Vogue article from October 24, wrote: “As I said in the speech I gave during the Hell No to the Memo rally on Sunday, October 21, believe voting alone is not enough right now.
+It is important to go beyond the polling booth and provide direct, material support to transgender people.”
 Can you elaborate on this statement?
 What do you mean by “material support?”

-Lucy Diavolo: In terms of providing material support to transgender people, I think there’s a number of options.
-As I wrote on the 22nd, it can be as simple as just checking in on your trans, non-binary, and gender non-conforming friends with a kind word, calling a congressperson, or educating your family and friends.
-In terms of material support, simple things like donating directly to a trans person, taking the time to make a trans friend a meal, helping them cook or clean, giving them a place to crash if they don’t have one, or weighing in on a job application can all be very direct ways to do so.
+Lucy Diavolo: In terms of providing material support to transgender people, I think there are several options.
+As I wrote in the 22nd article, it can be as simple as just checking in on your trans, non-binary, and gender non-conforming friends with a kind word, calling a congressperson, or educating your family and friends.
+In terms of material support, simple things like donating directly to a trans person, taking the time to make a trans friend a meal, helping them cook or clean, giving them a place to crash if they don’t have one, or weighing in on a job application can all be straightforward ways to do so.

 DSMC: Should the proposed Trump bill reversing Obama-era protections for LGBTQ citizens be instated, what can the LGTBQ community and their supporters do to fight back?